qnyp/middleman-s3_metadata/README.md

 * Set suitable `Content-Type` for RSS file
 * Remove 'Cache-Control' and 'Expires' header to disable strong caching

+## Compatibility

+* middleman-s3_metadata 0.2.x is for Middleman 4.x
+* middleman-s3_metadata 0.1.x is for Middleman 3.x

 ## Installation

 Add this line to your application's Gemfile: